zeus-ctrl/git-bats-demo/README.md

 :warning: Unfortunately these videos have gotten rather out of date, and I haven't had time to remake them.
 The process is still valid, but they use tools like backticks (``) instead of better choices like `$(…)`.
+The write-up below uses better practices, so it won't perfectly match the solution in the video.

 We don't explain the details of all the various tools and commands e use here.
 You should definitely look these up online if you have questions or want to